darktable-org/dtdocs/content/module-reference/processing-modules/denoise-profiled.md

 title: denoise (profiled)
 id: denoise-profiled
 applicable-version: 3.8
 tags:
 working-color-space:
 view: darkroom
 masking:
 ---

 An easy to use and highly efficient denoise module, adapted to the individual noise profiles of a wide range of camera sensors.

 One issue with a lot of denoising algorithms is that they assume that the variance of the noise is independent of the luminosity of the signal.
 By profiling the noise characteristics of a camera's sensor at different ISO settings, the variance at different luminosities can be assessed, and the denoising algorithm can be adjusted to more evenly smooth out the noise.

-Currently, darktable has sensor noise profiles for over 300 popular camera models from all the major manufacturers.
-If you generate your own noise profile for a camera that is not yet supported by darktable, be sure to share it with the darktable development team so they can include it in the next release!
-Please see darktable's [camera support](https://github.com/darktable-org/darktable/wiki/Camera-support) page for more information.
+Currently, Ansel has sensor noise profiles for over 300 popular camera models from all the major manufacturers.
+If you generate your own noise profile for a camera that is not yet supported by Ansel, be sure to share it with the Ansel development team so they can include it in the next release!
+Please see Ansel's [camera support](https://github.com/Ansel-org/Ansel/wiki/Camera-support) page for more information.

 # modes

 The _denoise (profiled)_ module implements two algorithms, each of which is available in either an easy-to-use "auto" mode, or a more advanced manual mode with additional controls:

 non-local means
 : This algorithm works in the spatial domain in much the same way as the [_astrophoto denoise_](./astrophoto-denoise.md) module.
 It averages each pixel with some surrounding pixels in the image.
 The weight of such a pixel in the averaging process depends on the similarity of its neighborhood with the neighborhood of the pixel being denoised.
 A patch with a defined size is used to measure that similarity.

 : Note that this algorithm is quite resource-intensive.